Mantaro/MantaroBot/src/main/resources/assets/languages/README.md

  - Once done save the file and go back to your Github desktop client.

  - You'll see changes made.
-UNTICK everything thats not your langauge file
+UNTICK everything thats not your langauge file (or the README incase you edited the table below)

  - Give the commit a name and hit commit to.